dkelly255/fitness-app/README.md

 - Newsletter fields pre-populating with login details of user

-This bug originally existed in the Newsletter application due to naming clashes between multiple form elements on the same page & was succesfully resolved.
+This bug originally existed in the Newsletter application due to naming clashes between multiple form elements on the same page & was successfully resolved.

 - Quantity Selector on Shopping Bag page allowing non-numeric characters

-This bug required resolution to prevent non-numeric characters ( for example `1-99`) being enterable on the quanttity selector on the shopping bag page.
-I was able to find a solution from [techiedelight](https://www.techiedelight.com/restrict-html-input-text-box-to-allow-only-numeric-values/) which succesfully resolved the bug.
+This bug required resolution to prevent non-numeric characters ( for example `1-99`) being enterable on the quantity selector on the shopping bag page.
+I was able to find a solution from [techiedelight](https://www.techiedelight.com/restrict-html-input-text-box-to-allow-only-numeric-values/) which successfully resolved the bug.

 - Erroneous whitespace in textarea inputs on Forum fields